 Low-Income Energy Assistance Program (LEAP)

-Helps with wintertime heating costs.
-Apply between Nov.
-1–April 30.
-LEAP establishes eligibility for other programs, including the Income-Qualified Assistance Program.
+LEAP helps with wintertime heating costs and establishes eligibility for other programs, including the Income-Qualified Assistance Program.

 Income-Qualified Assistance Program (IQAP)

 IQAP is a reduced electric, water and/or wastewater rate that provides 23% off certain elements of these services.
 The program also facilitates efficiency and conservation opportunities to further lower bills.

 Medical Assistance Program (MAP)